cashpw/hugo-tufte/README.md

   # Custom copyright notice.
   copyright: "© 2025 Author Name"

-  # Site wide kill switch for Latex support.
+  # Include Katex rendering on all pages.
-  math: false
+  math: true

   # If `true`, code blocks will use a dark theme.
   codeBlocksDark: true